Dellosapril/sparkdefi-whitepaper/WHITEPAPER.md

 Forwarding a new type of loan and debt system, DeFi pushes to fill the gaps of the traditional system—which is especially found in the lend-borrowing system by mainstream financial models.

 In SparkDeFi, it is allowed to use altcoins and Non-fungible Tokens (NFTs) or cryptocollectibles such as game items, virtual estate, and digital artworks as collateral.
 The platform enables microlending for the purpose of democratizing finance and promoting financial inclusion.
 This ensures the client to consistently generate a stream of cash flow through the liquidity savings pool.
+Read the [The Growing Popularity of NFTs](#the-growing-popularity-of-nfts) section to learn why we're supporting NFTs.

 While Decentralized Finance may have spouted a new system for finance management, DeFi also established a system of money lending and borrowing, with a ton of upside packaged into the deal.